 Visitor Center and Partner Exhibits

-Visitors to coastal North Carolina's Outer Banks have many opportunities to learn about the history of the USS Monitor and the National Marine Sanctuary System.
+Visitors to Virginia and North Carolina’s Outer Banks have many opportunities to learn about the history of the USS Monitor and the National Marine Sanctuary System.
 Although Monitor is difficult to dive on, there are numerous immersive experiences available on land.

 The Mariners' Museum and Park